 In general, whenever the purchase of a property is subject to VAT, the purchaser must additionally pay Stamp Duty Tax (AJD, in Spanish) at 1.5% of the purchase price.
 It is payable by the purchaser which must be presented within one calendar month (date to date) from the signature date of the title deed via the self-assessment procedure.

-Other Expenses Arising From The Purchase of a Property
+Other Expenses Arising From The Purchase of a Property in Ibiza

 - Attorney Fees.
 Approximately 1% of the purchase price, to be paid by whoever solicits the legal advice.